Research Highlights

 Dr. Tashjian received a 2025-2030

-NHMRC Investigator Grant!
+Investigator Grant!

 Subregions in the ventromedial prefrontal cortex integrate threat and protective information to meta-represent safety